ACCR-VBD/Poster---additional_information/README.md

 ### Disease risk model

-As the mosquito population model yields an estimate of the number of mosquitoes likely to bite humans, and by adding human demographic projection, we are able to model the transmission dynamic of specific mosquito-borne diseases using the framework of epidemiological models, which divides each gridded population into compartment corresponding to different epidemiological status.
+As the mosquito population model yields an estimate of the number of mosquitoes likely to bite humans, and by adding human demographic projection, we are able to model the transmission dynamic of specific mosquito-borne diseases using the framework of epidemiological models, which divides each gridded population into compartments corresponding to different epidemiological status.

 <p align="center">
   <img src="https://github.com/ACCR-VBD/Presentation---Swiss-global-change-day/assets/63344790/694ca8a9-d849-434e-8cc8-88f29959b9df" width=600>